-Welcoming your students: Regardless of the modality you are teaching, please include a message about attending the first-class session posted on Blackboard ahead of time, so that students consistently know where to find this information in advance and will know how to participate from the first class.
-Remember to activate your class in Blackboard.
+Welcoming Students and Course Administration: Regardless of the modality you are teaching, please include a message about attending the first-class session posted on Brightspace ahead of time, so that students consistently know where to find this information in advance and will know how to participate from the first class.
+Remember to activate your class in Brightspace.